tomtang502/tomtang502.github.io/_projects/lsp.md

   <li>Message integrity is ensured: a message sent over the network will be rejected if modified in transit.</li>
   <li>The server and clients monitor the status of their connections and detect when the other side has become disconnected.</li>
 </ul>

+This project is done as part of the course project at CMU 15440.